-How to Make Witches Potion Bottles
+How to Make Witch's Potion Bottles

 Halloween just wouldn't be the same without a witch or two.
 Learn how to make potion bottles that would make any Halloween witch proud to use for her brew.
-The labels on these bottles are painted instead of glue on labels.
+The labels on these bottles are painted instead of glued on labels.

 "Double, double toil and trouble; Fire burn and cauldron bubble."
 Add witch's potion bottles to your Halloween decorations and cast a spell on some glass bottles by changing them into containers of witch's brew.